 1. It cleans up the cardiovascular system.

 Since the 1940s, oral EDTA has been known as an effective method to get rid of lead from the human body.
 EDTA has long been proven to safely boost blood circulation and ease symptoms related to atherosclerotic vascular disease.
-It is able to do so by eliminating minerals such as calcium deposits that cause these obstructions to good blood flow in the body: blood clotting, atherosclerosis, constipation, hemorrhoids, and formation of plaque.
+It is able to do so by eliminating minerals such as calcium deposits that cause these obstructions to good blood flow in the body: blood clotting, atherosclerosis and formation of plaque.

 2. It helps prevent stroke, heart attack, and varicose veins.